 Requirements for a Claim for Bladder Cancer Compensation

 FELA allows workers to seek compensation not only for injuries caused by accidents on the job but also occupational diseases, like bladder cancer, caused by exposure to hazardous substances in the workplace.
 However, a worker will need to demonstrate that the employer was negligent and that the negligence was the cause, at least in part, of the harm suffered.
-Therefore, even if you smoked cigarettes, you could still have a claim for bladder cancer under the FELA.
+Therefore, even if you smoked cigarettes, you could still have a claim for cancer under the FELA.

-A seasoned railroad bladder cancer lawyer could collect evidence to show how the employer failed to act responsibly toward employees and failed to protect them from harm and how that failure caused the cancer to develop.
+A seasoned bladder cancer lawyer could collect evidence to show how the employer failed to act responsibly toward employees and failed to protect them from harm and how that failure caused the cancer to develop.
 In many instances, an attorney may make use of expert witnesses to help prove causation.
 Speak to a skilled attorney about seeking bladder cancer compensation.

 Work with a Railroad Bladder Cancer Attorney Today

 When you are dealing with the trauma of a bladder cancer diagnosis, sometimes the last thing you want to think about is paperwork and legal issues.
 Financial concerns may also be tempting to ignore.
 Working with an experienced railroad bladder cancer lawyer could allow you to turn some matters over to a legal advisor so that you can focus on healing while your attorney works to secure the future of yourself and your family.

 Workers suffering from bladder cancer caused by on the job conditions in the railroad industry have a limited amount of time to file a claim for compensation under FELA.
 The law requires suits to be filed within three years of the time the worker was diagnosed with cancer AND knew or should have known of the cancers relationship to the railroad work.
 Only an experienced railroad cancer injury attorney can determine when that three year period begins to run.
 To learn more about how an attorney could help with the unique needs of your situation, call now for a consultation.